 Heterogeneous group of chronic, episodic, sclerosing connective tissue diseases of the skin, which, depending on the subtype and localization, have different involvement of skin-related structures such as fatty tissue, muscles, joints, and bones, depending on subtype and location.
 Involvement of internal organs such as the heart, lungs, kidneys or gastrointestinal tract is a rarity in circumscribed scleroderma; transitions to systemic scleroderma are just as rare.

 The clinical course is usually characterized by an initial, indistinct, livid redness, by centrifugal extension with central fading, by the formation of a plate-like sclerosis with a surrounding inflammatory rim(Lilac ring), which indicates further progression.
 The clinical spectrum is highly variable with respect to localization, severity, and recurrence frequency.

 ClassificationThis section has been translated automatically.

-Depending on the shape, size and location of the sclerotic hardening of the connective tissue, there are 3 clinical types and various special forms:
+Depending on the shape, size and location of the sclerotic connective tissue hardening, 3 clinical types and various special forms are distinguished:

-Type I Plaque-shaped circumscribed scleroderma (ZS) with variants (about 70% of adults and about 30% of children):
+Type I Plaque Circumscribed Scleroderma (ZS) with variants (about 70% of adults and in about 30% of children):

-- Plaque or morphea type also limited form of CS (about 60% of the total CS)
+- Plaque or morphea type also limited form of ZS (about 60% of the total ZS collective).

-- generalized, circumscribed scleroderma (maximum variant of the plaque or morphea type)
+- generalized circumscritic scleroderma (maximum variant of plaque or morphea type)

-- bullous, circumscribed scleroderma (bullous variant of the plaque type)
+- bullous circumstrictive scleroderma (bullous variant of plaque type)

 - unilateral circumstrictive scleroderma

 - Atrophic type(Atrophodermia idiopathica et progressiva) (about 20% of the total ZS collective)

-Type II linear (or band-shaped) circumscribed scleroderma (10-30% of adults and about 65% of children):
+Type II Linear (or ligamentous) circumscritic scleroderma (10-30% of adults and about 65% of children):

-Type III Profound, circumscribed scleroderma (approx. 12% of children):
+Type III Profound circumscritic scleroderma (approx.12% of children):

-An AWF guideline distinguishes between 4 subgroups (limited CS; generalized CS; linear CS, deep CS; as special forms are considered (see above): Pansclerotic disabling disease of children (foudroyant progressive generalized circumscript scleroderma); Hemiatrophia faciei progressiva (type Parry-Romberg); Eosinophilic fasciitis.
+In an AWF guideline 4 subgroups are distinguished (limited CS; generalized CS; linear CS, deep CS; as special forms are considered (see above): Pansclerotic disabling disease of children (foudroyant progressive generalized circumscritic scleroderma); Hemiatrophia faciei progressiva (Parry-Romberg type); Eosinophilic fasciitis.